 We maintain a leading securities enforcement practice.
 Our experience dealing with government regulators and investigations enables us to vigorously defend accountants who may be targeted by the SEC, PCAOB or other regulatory bodies and handle multijurisdictional matters and parallel proceedings.
 We have appeared before the PCAOB and know its staff, which includes a number of SEC veterans in senior positions.
 We represented a Big Four firm in one of the first PCAOB enforcement actions.
 We represent accounting firms, their partners and their employees in connection with Wells Notices, handling responses from informal negotiations through presentations to SEC staff and formal submissions.

-We also have one of the foremost national practices in dealing with state securities regulators.
-Partners have held key roles in state regulatory agencies or organizations and include a former president and a former executive director of NASAA, as well as the former chief securities regulators of Massachusetts and Maine.
+Our lawyers include SEC alumni, and we also have one of the strongest national practices in dealing with state securities regulators.
 For state attorney general issues, we work with our affiliate Bingham Consulting, which includes former state attorneys general and DOJ alumni.
-Our London team includes two former heads of departments (Enforcement and Forensic Investigations) from the Financial Services Authority, making us one of the leading securities regulatory firms in the U.K.
+Our London team includes a former head of department (Forensic Investigations) from the Financial Services Authority, making us one of the leading securities regulatory firms in the U.K.

 We have the sensitivity, industry knowledge and regulatory and negotiating experience that can be useful to achieve favorable outcomes and avoid additional sanctions.